 6.1 Enfield is London's northernmost Borough and covers 32 square miles.
-There are five major roads passing through, including the M25 in the north.
-About one third of the Borough is residential comprising some 115,000 homes.
+There are four major roads passing through, including the M25 in the north.
+About one third of the Borough is residential comprising some 125,000 homes.
 Another third is Green Belt land (predominantly in the north and west) comprising country parks, farmland and open land (including urban parks, sports fields, golf courses, allotments and school playing fields).
-There are also fifteen conservation areas.
-The Borough has a population of 281,775 (Office of National Statistics 2001 census updated 2002).
+The proportion of total green space in the borough is higher, at 45%.
+There are also 22 officially recognised Conservation Areas.
+The Borough has a population of 332,705 (Office of National Statistics mid-year estimate 2017).